zhukaikang/zkk/README.md

-# singing voice separation 朱恺康
+# singing voice separation by zhukaikang
 # Intro:
   My project is singing voice separation,it is based on the code from my teacher Dr.Zhang Xulong and some examples searched on the Internet.